-I love to recycle, upcycle and work with nature, an area where homecrafts well suited; far more rewarding to make something than buy it.
+I love to recycle, upcycle and repurpose; an area where homecrafts is well suited, and far more rewarding to make something than buy it.

 Source and Purpose

 Although the eucalyptus tree is native to Australia (over 700 species), according to Wikipedia about eight thrive in the warmer climates in Europe, and a couple of them will even quite happily grow in southern England.

 I don’t know which species of eucalyptus tree we have; we bought it from a ‘Garden Centre’ about 15 years ago and planted it in our front garden, from where it’s thrived.